Keyboard shortcuts

 In synchronous patterns, with both passers doing the same thing, it is perfectly fine to throw very lofty passes that are slower than selfs, even if the beats may not be perfectly spaced out in time.
 The main exceptions are patterns where passers do different throws on different beats (see early doubles and synchronous 7-club pass-pass-self patterns), where it may be necessary to speed up double passes a bit – here, lowering the doubles with a little spin from the wrist might help keep an even rhythm.

 Do not neglect the left hand.
-Doing only right-hand passes will becoming limiting very quickly, making it harder to progress beyond four-count and two-count.
-Practice ambidextrous patterns, such as three-count and pass-pass-self or Jim's two-count, from the beginning.
+Doing only right-hand passes will become limiting very quickly, making it harder to progress beyond four-count and two-count.
+Practice ambidextrous patterns, such as three-count and pass-pass-self or Jim’s two-count, from the beginning.

 Start at the same time.
-Even on patterns with doubles, like 7-club two-count and 6-count popcorn, it can be helpful to start at the same time with the common up-down-pass start, even if it means that passer B has to start with a left-handed self.
-This can make it easier to get the timing consistent, rather than waiting to start "as late as possible".
+Even on patterns with doubles, like 7-club two-count and six-count popcorn, it can be helpful to start at the same time with the common up-down-pass start, even if it means that passer B has to start with a left-handed self.
+This can make it easier to get the timing consistent, rather than waiting to start “as late as possible”.

 Let the club slide to the knob.
-This is somewhat controversial but may be helpful to some: Before a pass, in the downward motion, let the club slide down to the know.
+This is somewhat controversial but may be helpful to some: Before a pass, in the downward motion, let the club slide down to the knob.
 That is, still fully grip the handle (i.e., do not swing from the knob), but do this at the far end of the club.
 This can ensure some consistency in the throws, which is particularly important when spinning clubs from the wrist, but it is less important when spinning a club with the arm.